 Tea Garden Bungalows & Homestays Near Darjeeling

-If you are visiting Darjeeling and you like peace and solitude then you might be tempted to try out staying in the many Bungalows or homestays.
-These stays are mostly adjoining Tea Gardens, Orange orchards, small streams and in the midst of sal, oak, semi-evergreen, temperate and alpine forests .
+If you like peace and solitude then you might be tempted to try out staying in the many Bungalows or homestays.
+These stays are mostly adjoining Tea Gardens, Orange orchards, small streams and in the midst of semi-evergreen, temperate and alpine forests .
 These homestays are generally located with excellent views of the Kunchenjunga.
 All modern amenities and facilities are available.
 Add to the charm of staying with a local family and enjoying food prepared from locally produced vegetables and poultry.
 Some of these are heritage tea bungalows providing super luxury accommodations while some are standard facilities.
 If you are staying at these facilities then you need to take the meals from them as there will be no restaurants or eateries nearby.
 Bada Mangwa, Chota Mangwa, Tinchule, Mahaldiram, Chatakpur, Sittong, Latpanchar, Lapchajagat, Mirik and other places.
-These facilities have 4 to 6 rooms on average so you need to book them well in advance.
-You can call us at 9038055530 to know more about them and request for pictures of the properties.
+You can call @ 9038055530 to know about Darjeeling Tour Package.